 "A bedtime routine helps get kids on a regular sleep schedule and ensures that they get an adequate amount of sleep every night," says Dr. Caraballo.
 "Shifting the routine can throw off their circadian rhythm and sleep schedule."

-Your child’s bedtime routine may start right after dinner by turning off any electronics, like phones or tablets, that can keep their minds too awake.
-If your child is still awake for a while, they can do wind-down activities like reading, doing puzzles or playing a game.
+Your child's bedtime routine may start right after dinner by turning off all electronics, including television, phones and tablets, that can keep their minds too awake.
+If your child is still awake for a while, they can do wind-down activities like reading, doing puzzles or playing a calm game.